d-ries/linux-essentials/12_managingdrivesandfilesystems/01_course.md

 Command (? for help):
 ```
-Check all the configurations by entering p.
+Check the partition table by entering p.
 If we want to check if there is any free space on our drive we can do so by entering F in fdisk, gdisk shows this when pressing p.
 ```bash
 # FDISK
 Command (m for help): p